smucclaw/documentation/docs/returning-keywords.rst

     Shant(act) \Rightarrow Must (\lnot act)

+This reads "If one shall not perform an act, then one must not act".

 Permission can also be re-phrased in terms of obligation.

 Simply: permission to do something means there is no obligation to not do it.